JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lab.md

    While you are adding functionality to your package you can make great use of `Revise.jl`.
 Loading `Revise.jl` before your `Ecosystem.jl` will automatically recompile (and invalidate old methods!) while you develop.
-You can install it in your global environment and and create a `startup.jl` which always loads `Revise`.
-Mine looks like this:
+You can install it in your global environment and and create a `USERDIR/.config/startup.jl` which always loads `Revise`.
+It can look like this:
    ```julia
    # try/catch block to make sure you can start julia if Revise should not be installed
    try